Multi-level Metric Learning for Few-shot Image Recognition: Multi-level Metric Learning

 \subsection{Fusion Layer}

-Since three different level similarities have been calculated, i.e., part-level, pixel-level, and distribution-level, we need to design a fusion module to integrate them.
-In order to tackle this problem, we adopt an adaptive fusion strategy, which use a learnable vertor $w=[w_1,w_2,w_3]$ to integrate these three parts.
-Specifically, the final similarity can be obtained by the following equation
+Since three different level similarities have been calculated, we need to design a fusion module to integrate them.
+Specifically, the final similarity and probability over any class $n$ can be obtained by the following equation:

-Note that since the distribution level measure represents difference rather than sameness, we use negative numbers to indicate similarity.
-Under the 5-way 1-shot few-shot learning setting, input a query image, we will get five-dimensional vectors on each level.
-We first concatenate these three vectors and balance the size of these three vectors by a Batch Normalization layer.
-Then, we use a 1D convolution layer with the kernel size of $1\times1$ and the dilation value of 3.
-Finally, we can get a weighted 5-dimensional similarity vector $\mathcal{P}$, we use it for final classification.
+where $y$ is the label of $q$, $\alpha$, $\beta$ and $\gamma$ are superparameters.
+If $y=n'$, then we can define the loss function as follows: